matthewyang204/jspaint-highres/README.md

 # [![](images/icons/32x32.png) JS Paint](https://jspaint.app)

+Note: This is just a fork repository with the same source code.
+I am only creating some binaries for macOS and Windows with higher resolution than the OG binaries.

 A pixel-perfect web-based MS Paint remake and more...
 [Try it out!](https://jspaint.app) Then join the brand-new [Discord server](https://discord.gg/SyFweYjTKx) to share your art!